Days of Our Lives: Broadcast history

 On January 17, 2007, NBC Universal Television president Jeff Zucker remarked that Days of Our Lives would most likely not "continue past 2009."
 This contributed to an immediate ratings decline for Days of Our Lives.
 The show, which was averaging a 2.4 rating prior to the announcement, dropped to a 2.2 average household rating in the months after.
 In an April 2007 interview with Soap Opera Digest, executive producer Ken Corday commented on the ratings decline of the previous months, "If I don't pay attention to the ratings and what the viewers are saying, I'm an ostrich.
 I have not seen a decline in the ratings on the show this precipitous — ever.
-I've never seen this much of a percentage decline."Days of Our Lives had finished the 2008–2009 television season with a substantial increase in viewers (3.0 million vs. 2.8 million) and had risen to the #3 spot behind The Young and the Restless and The Bold and the Beautiful, respectively.
-It was the #2 daytime program behind The Young and the Restless in the much-coveted 18–49 demographic.
+I've never seen this much of a percentage decline."Days of Our Lives had finished the 2008–2009 television season with a substantial increase in viewers (3.0 million vs. 2.8 million) and had risen to the No. 3 spot behind The Young and the Restless and The Bold and the Beautiful, respectively.
+It was the No. 2 daytime program behind The Young and the Restless in the much-coveted 18–49 demographic.
 During the first few months of the 2009–2010 season, Days of Our Lives increased its average household rating to 2.4, and averaged consistently over 3,000,000 viewers.
-It was only one point behind the #2 daytime drama The Bold and the Beautiful, and beat that soap on several days during the season.
+It was only one point behind the No. 2 daytime drama The Bold and the Beautiful, and beat that soap on several days during the season.
 In 2010, Days of Our Lives continued to increase viewership, reaching as high as 3.6 million viewers on several days.
 A substantial increase in viewership such as Days of Our Lives had during that time also bucked the viewership trend in daytime dramas, which had declined since the 1990s for all other daytime drama series.
 Days of Our Lives was the only daytime drama series to increase in viewers between 2008 and 2010 and had reduced its operating budget, making it a profitable asset to NBC's broadcast lineup.

 However starting in 2011, while ABC canceled both All My Children and One Life to Live, Days of Our Lives started to lose ground significantly to the point that it sometimes occupied the last position among all soaps for both total viewership and the 18–49 women demographic.
 The cancellation of All My Children on ABC combined with the return of several cast members allowed a brief resurgence of Days of Our Lives in October 2011, but ratings soon declined again.
 In December 2011, before the cancellation of One Life to Live, Days of Our Lives recorded three consecutive weeks of new lows in the 18–49 female key demographic category, and again another consecutive three weeks of low ratings in the same demographic group during March and April 2012.